-The cranberry bean, also known as the Borlotti bean in Italy, is currently fairly difficult to find unless your community has a large Italian population or fosters farmer’s type markets.
-Cranberry beans are usually found in the mass market as packaged and dried unless one encounters them in the independent local farmer’s market wherein they can be seen fresh with their beautiful coloration.
+The cranberry bean, also known as the Borlotti bean in Italy, is fairly difficult to find unless your community has a large Italian population or farmer’s markets.
+Cranberry beans are usually found in the mass market as packaged and dried unless one encounters them in the independent local farmer’s market where they can be seen fresh with their beautiful coloration.

 How to Grow Cranberry Beans

 Cranberry beans are an easy to grow plant.
-Neither pole nor bush beans, the cranberry bean grows on a stalk, which can attain a height of up to six feet.
-Due to this great height, the cranberry bean will need to be staked and grows well planted in a large container, such as a half barrel or even a one-gallon pot.
+Neither pole nor bush beans, the cranberry bean grows on a stalk, which can attain a height of up to 6 feet.
+Due to this great height, the cranberry bean needs to be staked and grows well planted in a large container, such as a half barrel or even a 1-gallon pot.
 Growing cranberry beans can also be planted against a traditional trellis support or a tepee-shaped support can be created, against which several plants can be grown.

 However you decide to grow and stake your cranberry beans, remember they prefer a warmer climate than most bean varieties and definitely dislike frost.
 Soil temperature for cranberry beans should be at least 60 degrees Fahrenheit or more.

-Select an area with well drained soil and a pH of 5.8 to 7.0 or amend the soil medium to reflect their requirements.
+Select an area with well drained soil and a pH of 5.8 to 7.0 or amend the soil to reflect the requirements.

 Growing Cranberry Beans from Seeds

 Cranberry bean plants can be started from either dried seeds or from fresh picked pods.
 To start from dried seeds, soak some quality potting soil with water until the consistency of mud, poke in a few dried cranberry bean seeds and allow to dry slightly.
 Transfer the still moist soil and seed combination into smaller pots, cover with plastic wrap and place in a warm area to germinate.